mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/04-objects-arrays-and-tuples/index.md

 |

-If TypeScript made a _more specific_ assumption as it inferred the type of `myCar`, it would get in our way much of the time
+If TypeScript made a _more specific_ assumption as it inferred the type of `myCar`, it would get in our way much of the time...

 There's no major problem here, but it does mean that **we need to explicitly state the type of a tuple** whenever we declare one.